-- Node Name: Indicates the name of primary node, which is Controller by default.
-You can change the name by clicking beside Primary Node. - IP address: Indicates the IP address of the LAN port of the primary node. - MAC address: Indicates the MAC address of the LAN port of the primary node. - Uptime: Indicates the network connection time of the primary node. - Connection Quality: Shows the connection signal strength with the primary node.
-You can hover your mouse over to see the strength value. - LED On/Off: Provides a button for turning on/off the LED indicator of the primary node.
+- Node Name: Specifies the name of primary node, which is Controller by default.
+You can change the name by clicking beside Primary Node. - IP address: Specifies the IP address of the LAN port of the primary node. - MAC address: Specifies the MAC address of the LAN port of the primary node. - Uptime: Specifies the network connection time of the primary node. - LED On/Off: Provides a button for turning on/off the LED indicator of the primary node.
 You can use this function to check which device you are operating.
 Turn on/off all indicators prevails to this operation. - Operation: Provides a button for rebooting the primary node and a button for resetting the primary node.